 Global Liberal Studies

 A designated faculty mentor works with each entering first-year class of GLS students.
 In the sophomore year, GLS students declare an academic concentration within the major and are assigned a concentration-specific faculty mentor, who works with his or her mentees until graduation.
-Students work closely with their faculty mentor throughout each semester and may discuss the GLS curriculum, its relationship to the total undergraduate experience, and its impact on lifelong intellectual pursuits.
+Students work closely with their faculty mentor throughout each semester and may discuss the GLS curriculum, its relationship to the overall undergraduate experience, and its impact on lifelong intellectual pursuits.
 Students should also discuss the relationship of their interests to their academic aspirations.
-Students maintain close contact with their faculty mentor during their junior year abroad; in their senior year, students also work closely with their thesis supervisor.
+Students maintain close contact with their faculty mentor during their junior year abroad.
+In their senior year, students also work closely with their thesis supervisor.

-TRANSITION REQUIREMENTS FOR STUDENTS IN LIBERAL STUDIES CORE
+TRANSITION REQUIREMENTS FOR STUDENTS IN The LIBERAL STUDIES CORE

 Liberal Studies Core students who complete the two-year curriculum will have satisfied most or all of the liberal education requirements of other schools or colleges at NYU.
-LS Core students identify their intended degree-granting school in their sophomore year, prior to registering for their spring semester classes.
+LS Core students identify their intended degree-granting school in their sophomore year.
 Students must confirm their school of transition with the admissions office by March 1, and this deadline is strictly enforced.
 However, discussions regarding the various NYU schools and potential majors should be an ongoing element of all advising conversations between LS Core students and their assigned academic advisor and faculty mentor.